supriya224/job-portal-project/README.md

 This is a job listing web application built using React and Redux.
 It allows users to browse through job listings, filter jobs based on various criteria, and apply for jobs easily.

+The website is live and accessible at [Job-portal-web-app](https://job-portal-project-rosy.vercel.app/).

 ## Features

 - View job listings